rogeriochaves/codesearch/README.md

 This approach has the advantage of not needing to leave a server running and not eating up your RAM, but it will require ~10s warmup time from Hugginface after a long time of no use

-To use is first [create an account at Huggin Face](https://huggingface.co/join) and get your API Token.
+To use it, first [create an account at Huggin Face](https://huggingface.co/join) and get your API Token.

 Then, simply set the API_TOKEN env var: